Carbon-Twelve-C12/supernova/README.md

 The current implementation has several known issues:

-1. **Mining Tests**: Some tests in the mining module fail due to issues with difficulty adjustment and block template creation.
+1. **Thread Safety**: The main node binary has improved thread safety but may still have some edge-case issues when handling a high number of concurrent requests.
-2. **Thread Safety**: The main node binary has improved thread safety but may still have some edge-case issues when handling a high number of concurrent requests.
+2. **Warnings**: The codebase contains numerous unused import and field warnings that need cleanup.
-3. **Warnings**: The codebase contains numerous unused import and field warnings that need cleanup.
+3. **Network Synchronization**: Some complex network tests need refinement for better reliability.

 ## Project Status